protocol7/foliehatt/README.txt

 To restart the wlans
 * sudo wpa_action wlan0 stop ; sudo wpa_action wlan0 reload ; sudo ifup -v wlan0
 * sudo wpa_action wlan1 stop ; sudo wpa_action wlan1 reload ; sudo ifup -v wlan1

+The audio parts are done with the world's ugliest puredata patch, that we then run using the python bindings for libpd.
+The patch takes two parameters, produces some weird sound, and calculates an fft of it.
+The python script takes parameters from stdin, and sends them to the pd patch, then grabs the fft array and prints it on stdout.
+The audio output uses either PyAudio or alsaaudio.
+For some reason, PyAudio is very clicky on the RPi so we use alsaaudio instead.

+The third part is an ncurses visualizer for the fft, and this part is done in C++.